University of Washington Alumni Association

 Who receives Columns Magazine?

-Any graduate with a 4-year degree from UW or any UWAA alumni member will automatically receive Columns magazine.
+Any graduate with a 4-year degree from UW or any UWAA alumni member can receive Columns magazine.
 Graduates with certificate program degrees or 2-year Masterís degrees may only receive the magazine by joining the UWAA.
+Learn more about subscriptions.